ESG – where to start

 - Investor expectations: An increasing number of consumers and two-thirds of investors consider ESG when investing in or purchasing from a business.

-- Future-proofing the business: Businesses embracing ESG are better positioned to adapt to changing markets and regulatory frameworks and ensure long-term success.
+- Future-proofing the business: Businesses embracing ESG are better positioned to adapt to changing markets and regulatory frameworks if and when they come into place and ensure long-term success.

 Demystifying ESG jargon